 Calming scents have been used for thousands of years to induce relaxation, and are often referred to as aromatherapy.

-Without this information, we cannot ascertain the safety and potentially efficacy of this part of CalmiGo’s technology, and we urge the brand to publish more clearly the materials used on the “Our Scents” page of their website.
+Without this information, we cannot ascertain the safety of this part of CalmiGo’s technology, and we urge the brand to more clearly document the materials used in their scented plates.

 This video from the brand shows how the device is used: